Analytical evaluation of surface barrier and resistance in iron-based superconducting multilayers for Superconducting Radio-Frequency applications: Calculation of the vortex equilibrium inside the first layer

 \section{Calculation of the vortex equilibrium inside the first layer}

 The Lorentz force that affects a vertex is proportional to the current.

 where $\phi_0$ is the quantum flux produced by a single vortex.
-In this case, there are two currents at play.
-The first one $\ve{j}_{\text{ext}}$ is generated by the external field, and can be obtained from the Maxwell equations.
+In this case, two currents are at play.
+The first one $\bm{j}_{\text{ext}}$ is generated by the external field, and can be obtained from the Maxwell equations.
 If the vortex is located at $x_0$

 This current produces a force that pushes the vortex inside the superconductor layer.

 The second force arises from the interaction between the vortex and the walls of the superconductor.
 This can be expressed as a differential equation with boundary conditions